Keanu Reeves: Business and philanthropy

 Reeves supports several charities and causes.
 In response to his sister's battle with leukemia, he founded a private cancer foundation, which aids children's hospitals and provides cancer research.
 He prefers for the foundation to operate privately, stating in a 2009 interview that he does not like to attach his name to it.
 In June 2020, he volunteered for Camp Rainbow Gold, an Idaho children's cancer charity.
 Reeves was also recognized as one of the 100 Influential Celebrities in Oncology by OncoDaily.
 Reeves has said, "Money is the last thing I think about.
 I could live on what I have already made for the next few centuries".

 It was rumoured that Reeves gave away a substantial portion, estimated to be $35–$125 million, of his earnings from The Matrix to the special effects and makeup crews.
 However, this has been significantly embellished; Reeves negotiated a smaller deal, relinquishing his contractual right to a percentage of the sequels' profits in exchange for a more extensive special effects budget.
-During production on that film, Reeves heard that a crew member was having "family trouble", and elected to gift the man 20,000 dollars to help him with his finances.
+During production on that film, Reeves heard that a crew member was having "family trouble", and elected to gift the man $20,000 to help him with his finances.
 As a wrap gift for the twelve-person stunt team of The Matrix Reloaded (2003), Reeves purchased Harley-Davidson motorcycles for each of the members, saying of the gifts, "I just wanted ... to give a bigger thank-you to all these guys who helped me make this".

 After filming John Wick: Chapter 4, Reeves, Chad Stahelski and Brazilian jiu-jitsu instructor Dave Camarillo, signed an exclusive training uniform that was put up for auction in March 2023 to raise money for St. Jude Children's Research Hospital.
 Reeves also presented his personal stunt team for the film with engraved custom Rolex Submariner watches, and bought the larger Chapter 4 stunt crews each personalized T-shirts indicating how many times that the various extras they portrayed "died" in the film.
 In 2024, Reeves signed a one-day contract with the Windsor Spitfires, and signed items which were auctioned off in benefit of the Canadian Mental Health Association of Windsor-Essex.

 Reeves co-founded a production company, Company Films, with friend Stephen Hamel.
 In 2011, Reeves, an avid motorcyclist, co-founded ARCH Motorcycle Company, which builds and sells custom motorcycles, with Gard Hollinger.

 In 2017, Reeves, Jessica Fleischmann, and Alexandra Grant founded book publisher, X Artists' Books (also known as XAB).
 He has written two books with Grant: Ode to Happiness and Shadows; he provided the text to her photographs and art.